-Michael has a strong ability to build a personal rapport with his clients, and fights tirelessly to secure the best results for them.
-Solicitors know they can trust him with difficult and vulnerable clients and still be assured positive results.
+Michael has a strong ability to build a personal rapport with his clients, and fights tirelessly to secure the best results for them no matter how challenging the case.

 Acting as junior alone